 Whether your new hire works on-site or remotely, schedule regular check-ins.
 Exchanging feedback is a collaborative process that proactively addresses performance issues and recognizes achievements.

-You might find that a weekly check-in works well, or perhaps biweekly if they’re already getting into the swing of things.
+Weekly check-ins might work well, or perhaps biweekly if they’re already getting into the swing of things.
 The key is striking a balance between showing you care and not coming across as too overbearing in the employee onboarding process.

 Related Resource: 6 Steps to Create a Performance Improvement Plan

 Conclude the first 90 days with a comprehensive performance evaluation.
-As a manager, ensure your employee onboarding process wraps up with commendation and constructive insights.
+As a manager, ensure your employee onboarding process concludes with commendation and constructive feedback.
 Provide a clear and succinct assessment, with actionable recommendations and guidance for the road ahead.

-Discussing the past and present is valuable, but staying future-focused is key.
-It’s important employees gain actionable insights for their roles.
+Discussing the past and present is valuable, but staying focused on the future is key.
+It’s important that employees gain actionable insights for their roles.
 First and foremost, ensure they understand the evaluation criteria and the timing of the next performance review.

 Related Resources: 6 Steps to Create a Performance Improvement Plan

-Just like in-person onboarding, it’s a good idea to assign your new hire an onboarding buddy.
+Just like in-person onboarding, assign your new hire an onboarding buddy.
 This first contact sets the tone for a new employee’s integration and introduces important information about organizational culture, company policies, job expectations, and responsibilities.
-Especially in a remote onboarding program, this support allows new hires to seek clarification on any work-related challenges and ensures a smooth transition into their new roles.

-The individual responsible for remote employee onboarding should ideally possess a wealth of experience in the area or department.
+The individual responsible for onboarding remote employees should ideally possess a wealth of experience in the relevant area or department.
 Additionally, they should be adept at providing not only practical guidance but in cultivating a welcoming and supportive environment by providing resources and assistance.

 Related Resources: